Simple (and Important) Tasks for your Spring Garden

 Insects Are Starting to "Wake Up"

 Some insects and other pests are also waking up for the spring, so it’s time to start monitoring with sticky traps and trapping out pests.
 Look closely for aphids, slugs and snails, which love the early spring damp, cool weather.
-Check out the great products to prevent and control these pests such as Sluggo, Slug Saloon and Slug Shield.
 Watch your apple trees this spring.
 As soon as they start to bloom you should put out a codling moth trap to monitor for activity of the male moths.
 We have several great products for keeping those pesky worms out of your apples.
 Its also time to put out gopher and other pesky animal traps.
 They will be looking for places to build their nests and you don’t want them doing that near the garden.
 It could also be time to prevent mosquito and fly infestations before the height of the season is upon you.
 Check out our biological controls targeting mosquitos and our beneficial fly parasites on our website.
 Prevention and early control will pay off later in the season!
 Watch our relevant Fly and Mosquito Control video for more information.